aasisodiya/IaC-And-Serverless-Application/cloudformation-scripts/README.md

 ## CloudFormation Vs Others

-- AWS Native, always contains latest fatures
+- AWS Native, always contains latest features
-- State Based (Ansible and Terraform - Instrucation Based)
+- State Based (Ansible and Terraform - Instruction Based)
-- Ansible and Terraform needs to be updated everytime a new service/api options comes from AWS
+- Ansible and Terraform needs to be updated every time a new service/api options comes from AWS

 ## Updates in CloudFormation